Lamar Odom: Early life

-Odom was born in South Jamaica, Queens, New York City, to Joe Odom and Cathy Mercer.
+Odom was born in South Jamaica, Queens, to Joe Odom and Cathy Mercer.
 His father was a heroin addict.
 His mother died of colon cancer when he was 12 years old.
 On her deathbed, she reportedly told him: "Be nice to everybody."
 Odom was afterwards raised by his maternal grandmother, Mildred Mercer.

 In his first three years of high school, Odom played for Christ the King Regional High School in Middle Village, Queens.
 He left the school at the start of his senior year due to poor grades, transferring first to Redemption Christian Academy in Troy, New York, and then to the now-defunct St. Thomas Aquinas High School in New Britain, Connecticut, where he was coached by Jerry DeGregorio.
 As a senior, Odom was recognized nationally as the Parade Player of the Year in 1997.
 Among other distinctions, he earned USA Today All-USA First Team honors and was named to the Parade All-American First Team for the second consecutive year.
 While still in high school, Odom played on the same AAU team as future NBA teammates Elton Brand and Ron Artest (later known as Metta World Peace); he also played at the Adidas ABCD Camp with future Lakers teammate Kobe Bryant.
 Adidas executive Sonny Vaccaro commented at the time that Odom possessed a "$2 million smile".